CaraHill/sinatra-shopping-cart/README.md

 # Personal Projects

 This repository is part of the Personal Project series for Phase 2.
 This is 1 of the 3 Personal Projects for this phase.
-These projects are intentially open ended but aim to cover all the Learning Competencies with your project.
-The instructors are avaliable to answer any questions you have around these projects.
+These projects are intentionally open ended but aim to cover all the Learning Competencies with your project.
+The instructors are available to answer any questions you have around these projects.

 ## Submission Process